The members of the 2023 Conference Committee:

 The Conference Committee identifies speakers and industry leaders to flesh out the program with important topics.
 In addition, the Summit co-chairs work with proposal reviewers to provide a wide perspective on topics of interest.
 If you have any questions, please feel free to contact the Conference Committee for more information.

-Dr. Liz Herman is an STC Associate Fellow and co-facilitator of the Women in Tech Comm Special Interest Group Community of Interest.
+Dr. Liz Herman is an STC Associate Fellow and co-facilitator of the Women in Tech Comm Special Interest Group.
 She writes, speaks, and teaches on technical communication, project management, and knowledge management topics.

 Jim Bousquet has over 30 years of experience in software engineering, project management, technical writing, and customer training.
 He has worked mainly in the health sciences and, currently, in the banking sector.
 Jim has degrees in biology, physiology, and systems design engineering, and certificates in technical writing and teaching adults.
 A longtime STC volunteer, he was also one of the organizers of Fluxible, an annual UX design conference in Waterloo, Ontario, where he lives.

 Pam Noreault is a Delivery Director at RWS Inc. She has over 20 years of experience in technical communications, education, and management.
 She specializes in content strategy, customer engagement, content conversions, and social networking strategies.
 Pam has an undergraduate degree in education from The Ohio State University and a master’s degree in English and Professional Writing from Wright State University.
 When she’s not trying out new gadgets or trying to innovate in the business world, she’s hiking with her three dogs and listening to audio books.